 Pad See Ew (Thai Stir Fried Noodles)

 Recipe

-Up close of a plate of pad see ew served on a plate.
+A top down view of a plate of pad see ew.

+Pad See Ew (Thai Stir Fried Noodles)